 Edgar Degas was a French artist born in Paris.
-His full name is Hilaire Germain Edgar.
-Degas's father was a banker, and his mother was New Orleans in the United States.
+Her full name is Hilaire Germain Edgar.
+Degas' father was a banker and his mother was from New Orleans in the United States.

-Finally he returned to Paris in 1859.
-In the meantime, he already had a great image as a painter.
-For Degas, he was very impressed by the traditional painting approach that showed great historical scenes and large-scale family portraits.
-He decided to send some of his works to Salon, but he faced some difficulties.
-The hall was run by French artists and intellectuals who pioneered public exhibitions.
+He finally returned to Paris in 1859.
+During this time he already had a great image as a painter.
+For Degas, he was very impressed with the traditional approach to painting, in which he showed large historical scenes and large-scale family portraits.
+He decided to send some of his works to the Salon, but faced some difficulties.
+The hall was run by French artists and mentors who also led the public exhibitions.

-However, the group had the concept of traditional beauty.
-They thought Degas' works were not important and it was hard to come up with them.
-So he developed his style and met Edouard Manet.
-According to Degas, artists should consider a more recent approach to their work.
+However, the group had the traditional concept of beauty.
+They thought Degas' work was not important, and it was difficult to get over it.
+Thus he developed his style and met Edouard Manet.
+According to Degas, artists should consider taking a newer approach to their work.

-When Degas returned to his hometown in 1873, he met with other artists, including Sisley and Monet, who founded the Societe Animation des Artistes.
-The group was dedicated to building art exhibitions that were not under the control of the Hall.
-In the end, they turned into artists who described themselves as Impressionists.
-These artists also organized their first impressionist exhibitions in 1874.
-Among the topics included in Degas' work were images of women of modern times, such as ballet dancers, laundry and millers.
+When Degas returned to his hometown in 1873, he met with other artists, including Sisley and Monet, who founded the Societe Anoyme des Artistes.
+The group was dedicated to establishing art exhibitions that were not under the control of the Salon.
+Eventually, these evolved into artists who referred to themselves as Impressionists.
+These artists also held their first impressionist exhibitions in 1874.
+Subjects featured in Degas' work included images of women in modern times such as ballet dancers, laundresses, and millers.